getyourguide/affiliate-partner-api-booking-example/Readme.md

 2. Run `npm install` from the project root.
 3. Run `index.js` from the project root and pass a shopping cart hash, `node index 123456789`.

 The script connects to the partner test system.
-Bookings can be made there.
-The DB get's reset periodically.
+Bookings can be made, as the system's database gets reset periodically.
+All emails are blocked, so no confirmatiom message will be sent.